 I run far too warm to wear a hardshell during high-output activities, so I typically relegate jackets to my pack and pull them out when the weather takes a severe turn or to block wind at camp.
 That said, when conditions worsened while hiking at 12,500 feet in the San Juans, I had no choice but to don the Zeta AR while clambering up a steep slope.
 The 3-layer Gore-Tex with C-Knit construction, along with opening the pit zips and front zipper a bit, prevented me from overheating and kept sweating to a minimum.
 I was still warm, but I remained drier with the shell on than with others I have tested in the past.

 At 15 ounces, the Arc’teryx Zeta AR is the heaviest option in the Zeta lineup but still reasonably light given its feature set and construction.
-You can go lighter with jackets like the 3-layer Outdoor Research Interstellar (11.8 oz.) or REI Co-op Drypoint GTX (10.5 oz.), but both sacrifice pit zips (they do have core vents) and aren’t as mountain-ready as the Zeta.
-Mountain Hardwear’s Exposure/2, another 3-layer design, does come with pit zips and weighs less than the Zeta AR at 13.5 ounces, but its thin Gore-Tex Active build is less bombproof than the Zeta’s standard Gore-Tex and thick face fabric.
-Within the Zeta family, both the Zeta SL (10.9 oz.) and LT (11.8 oz.) undercut the AR, though they also forego pit zips and are less durable.
-In terms of storage, the Zeta AR easily packs down into its own hood.
+You can go lighter with a jacket like the REI Co-op Drypoint GTX (10.5 oz.), but that jacket sacrifices pit zips (it does have core vents) and isn’t as mountain-ready as the Zeta.
+Within the Zeta family, the Zeta FL (7.2 oz), SL (10.9 oz.), and LT (11.8 oz.) undercut the AR, though they also forego pit zips and are less durable.
+And looking outside of Arc’teryx’s in-house collection, competitors like the Black Diamond Highline Stretch (12.7 oz.) and Patagonia Pluma (14.6 oz) also check in a little lighter.
+Finally, in terms of storage, the Zeta AR easily packs down into its own hood.
 In practice, I often packed the jacket into its hand pocket even though it isn’t specifically designed to double as a stuff sack (it doesn’t have a two-sided zipper).